CMU-IDS-2020/fp-profiler/README.md

 ### Dependencies

-Dependency for back-end: Python, Flask, Pandas, Altair, binutils, valgrind.
+Dependencies for back-end: Python, Flask, Pandas, Altair, binutils, valgrind.

-Dependency for front-end: Node.js.
+Dependencies for front-end: Node.js and JavaScript libraries defined in frontend/profiler/package.json.

 We provide `linux-build.sh` for setting up the development environment on Linux.